 Anyone who wears a lot of locally made clothes knows the troubles of finding a good person who can sew their clothes the way he/she likes it.
 Isn’t it frustrating to spend a lot of money on fabric only to have a tailor ruin it by making a style totally different from what you want?

 We have all gone through it and sometimes we just feel like walking to a shop and buying an outfit off the shelf irrespective of how much we like it.
-The truth is there are ways to find a dressmaker that does a fantastic job!
-If you have found that person already good for you.
-If you aren’t that lucky below are some valuable tips on how to find this seemingly rare person.
+The truth is there are actually ways to find a fantastic dressmaker that does a fantastic job!
+If you have found that person already, good for you.
+If you haven’t been that lucky yet, below are some valuable tips on how to find this seemingly rare person.

-Speak to well dressed people
+1. Speak to well-dressed people

-Search on social media
+2. Search on social media

 A good way to find out if a dressmaker is good is to look at some attires they have designed.
 Social media is a good way to see people’s work.
 Not every tailor or seamstress is on social media but the ones that actually are will have a fair deal of images to showcase their work.
 Stay away from dressmakers who put up other people’s images claiming they can sew the exact thing.
 Always make sure the images they put up are truly theirs.
 Authentic pictures are a must when choosing a tailor or seamstress on social media.

 3. Sewing background